Inside Veterans Benefits

 Read VBA's response »

-The Veterans Benefits Administration (VBA) Regional Offices will be closed to the public starting March 19.
+The Veterans Benefits Administration (VBA) Regional Office closed to the public on March 19, 2020.
 Regional offices will remain open, but will no longer accept walk-ins for claims assistance, counseling and other in-person services.

 This decision protects our older Veterans and those with underlying conditions as well as our employees.
 Veterans can continue to get information about benefits or file a claim for benefits by visiting our website at www.va.gov.